Roots and Radishes

 1. Combine dry ingredients.
 In a medium bowl, combine the oats, chia seeds, coconut flakes, and salt, and mix together.

 2. Add wet ingredients to dry.
-Add milk, yogurt, vanilla, honey, and half of the diced kiwi.
+Add milk, yogurt, vanilla, honey, and half of the diced kiwi (see notes).
 Stir until everything is combined.

 3. Chill.
-Cover the oats and let them chill in the fridge overnight (or for at least three hours).
+Cover the oats and let them chill in the fridge overnight (or for at least four hours).

 4. Remove from fridge, top, eat.
 The next morning, take the overnight oats out of the fridge and divide into two servings (save one for later if it's just you eating them!).
 Top with coconut and remaining kiwi.